 Something you should take from your personal budgeting habits into your budgeting-for-two experience is goals.
 Goals not only allow you to become more organized in your spending and saving, but they also give you realistic views of where your money can be spent.

-You may have used this in school or work, but setting S.M.A.R.T. goals are perfect for financial planning.
-S.M.A.R.T. goals are “specific, measurable, achievable, realistic, and time-based.”
-Let’s set this across the backdrop of budgeting.
+You may have used this in school or work, but setting SMART goals is perfect for financial planning.
+SMART goals are “specific, measurable, achievable, realistic, and time-based.”
+Let’s set this against the backdrop of budgeting.

-Being specific in budgeting can mean several things.
+Being specific when budgeting with irregular income can mean several things.
 Many people utilize spreadsheets and itemize their daily spending.
 You can do the same with your goals.
 Itemize them and give them specific purposes, timelines, and supporting factors.
-For example, say you have a big picture goal to pay off one of your student loans.
+For example, say you have a big-picture goal to pay off one of your student loans.

 Measurable